hillapay/payment/README.md

 The answer to this method is returned in OnActivityResult, which is in the directDebitVasResult method.

 #### 4. Unsubscribe User
-You can cancel the user contract using the following method.
+You may cancel the contract of the user by using the following method.
 ```sh
 HillaPaySdk.VAS.unsubscribeUser(MainActivity.this, uid);
 ```

 #### 4. Report
-You can report user payments with this method.
+You may get the report of user payments with this method.

 ```sh
 HillaPaySdk.VAS.getReport(MainActivity.this, uid, new HillaPayVasReportListener() {